Dean Jagger: Early stage appearances

 Jagger studied acting at Chicago's Lyceum Arts Conservatory.
 He eventually played Young Matt in a production of Shepherd of the Hills on stage in Chicago.
-This experience resulted in him deciding to try his luck in New York City.
+This experience resulted in his deciding to try his luck in New York City.

 He joined a stock company as Spencer Tracy's replacement.
-He performed in vaudeville, on the radio and on stage, making his Broadway debut in 1925 in a bit part in a George M. Cohan production.

-He was in a play Remote Control in 1928.
+He performed in vaudeville, on the radio, and on stage, making his Broadway debut in 1925 in a bit part in a George M. Cohan production.
+He was in the play Remote Control in 1928.

 Early films

 Jagger visited Los Angeles on a vaudeville show with Irene Rich.
 While there, he made his film debut in The Woman from Hell (1929) with Mary Astor.
 "My good notices", he later recalled, "had a reverse effect on the industry, which was suddenly revolutionized by sound pictures.
 With the one film to my credit, I was considered part of that group of untouchables – silent film stars."
 He followed it with Handcuffed (1929).

 Jagger decided to move into film production, helping raise money to make a feature that ultimately never was released.
 He returned to New York City.